 The investment objective of the Fund is to have the daily changes in percentage terms of the Shares’ Net Asset Value (“NAV”) reflect the daily changes in percentage terms of a weighted average of the closing settlement prices for three futures contracts for soybeans (“Soybean Futures Contracts”) that are traded on the Chicago Board of Trade (“CBOT”).
 The three Soybean Futures Contracts will be: (1) second-to-expire CBOT Soybean Futures Contract, weighted 35%, (2) the third-to-expire CBOT Soybean Futures Contract, weighted 30%, and (3) the CBOT Soybean Futures Contract expiring in the November following the expiration month of the third-to-expire contract, weighted 35%, except that CBOT Soybean Futures Contracts expiring in August and September will not be part of the Teucrium Soybean Fund's Benchmark because of the less liquid market for these Futures Contracts.

 Teucrium Soybean Fund (the “Fund”) is a commodity pool that issues Shares that may be purchased and sold on the NYSE Arca.
 The Fund is a series of the Teucrium Commodity Trust (“Trust”), a Delaware statutory trust organized on September 11, 2009.
-The Fund is one of seven series of the Trust; each series operates as a separate commodity pool.
+The Fund is one of five series of the Trust; each series operates as a separate commodity pool.
 Additional series of the Trust may be created in the future.
 The Trust and the Fund operate pursuant to the Trust’s Amended and Restated Declaration of Trust and Trust Agreement (the “Trust Agreement”).
 The Fund was formed and is managed and controlled by the Sponsor, Teucrium Trading, LLC.
 The Sponsor, a limited liability company formed in Delaware on July 28, 2009, is registered as a commodity pool operator (“CPO”) with the Commodity Futures Trading Commission ("CFTC") and is a member of the National Futures Association ("NFA").

 Investing in Soybean Interests subjects SOYB to the risks of the soybean market, and this could result in substantial fluctuations in the price of SOYB’s Shares.
 Unlike mutual funds, SOYB generally will not distribute dividends to Shareholders.